zlatanvasovic/hackwork/README.md

 #### Compression

-Pages loads faster when compression is turned on, so Hackwork enables it by default.
+Pages loads faster with compression, so Hackwork enables it by default.

 #### Default timezone